ialokin/docker-puppet/README.md

 Docker images written to aid in testing puppet environments and/or modules.

-**Important note:** *In order to make the image as small as possible the puppet-agent and puppet pdk packages are no longer installed in the "latest"/"standard" image.
+**Important note:** *In order to make the image as small as possible the puppet-agent and puppet pdk packages are no longer installed in the "latest" image.
 If you do require them then please use the "full" image.*

 ### What is included:

-### `standard` / `latest`:
+### ``latest`:

 * puppet-lint
 * yamllint